-Who will receive assets that pass under my Revocable Trust and who will ensure that my assets pass as I wish?
+Who will receive assets that pass under my revocable trust and who will ensure that my assets pass as I wish?

-- Are there any specific cash gifts or specific assets that you wish to leave to family, friends, and/or charity? - Consider whether each bequest will be outright or in trust.
-If properly structured, a trust may provide the beneficiary with asset protection.
-Further, if the assets remain in trust, you will be able to dictate who receives the remaining assets on the beneficiary's death.
+- Are there any specific cash gifts or specific assets that you wish to leave to family, friends and/or charity? - Who will receive remaining estate assets? - Consider whether each bequest will be outright or in trust.
+(If properly structured, a trust may provide the beneficiary with asset protection.
+Further, if the assets remain in trust, you will be able to dictate who receives the remaining assets on the beneficiary's death.)